bcomnes/node-handbook/README.md

 ![](img/how-to-npm.png)

+# Callbacks Deconstructed

+TODO: Lets get a bunch of super simple examples of callbacks and work our way up to understanding what runs async and what doesn't all the way up to `process.nexTick()`.

 # Callbacks visualized

 Callbacks are confusing at first, because you are writing functions that accept variables that seemingly come out of nowhere.